realnews-gateway/emergency-publishing-system/emergency-channel/ingest/sources.md

 The system supports the following categories of ingestion sources:

 - **User Submissions**
-  Direct submissions from individuals through web forms, apps, or secure channels.
+  Direct submissions from individuals through web forms, apps, or anonymous channels.

 - **Automated Crawlers**
-  Scheduled or event‑driven crawlers that fetch content from predefined sources.
+  Scheduled or event-driven crawlers that fetch content from predefined locations.

-- **Partner Feeds**
-  Content provided by trusted or semi‑trusted institutional partners.

-- **Mirror Nodes**
+- **Mirrored Content Streams**
-  Distributed nodes that replicate or forward content from external ecosystems.
+  External content streams replicated from decentralized or censorship-resistant ecosystems.

-- **Opportunistic Sources**
+- **Opportunistic or Fallback Sources**
-  Low‑bandwidth or fallback channels used during network disruption.
+  Low-bandwidth or intermittent channels used during network disruption.

-Each category is handled differently based on reliability, trust, and expected content format.
+All sources are treated as untrusted and must pass validation and normalization before entering the pipeline.

 ---

 ## 1. User Submissions

-User submissions are the most diverse and least predictable source type.
+User submissions are the most diverse and unpredictable source type.

 Characteristics:

 - Highly unstructured
 - Potentially malicious
 - Requires strict validation
-- Often includes mixed formats (text, images, metadata)
+- May include mixed formats (text, images, attachments)

-User submissions must always be treated as untrusted input.
+User submissions always operate at the lowest trust level.

 ---

 ## 2. Automated Crawlers

-Crawlers fetch content from predefined URLs or APIs.
+Crawlers fetch content from predefined URLs, feeds, or APIs.

 Characteristics: